7.0 Office of Housing and Residence Life

 There is a $150 charge for replacing a lost key or for failure to return a key when checking out.
 Special care should be taken to not share your room key or door access code.
 Illegal reproduction of a College issued key or identification is strictly prohibited.

 There is a $25 charge to replace a lost ID card.
 Payment must be made in the Student Accounts Office.
-The receipt can then be brought to the Dean of Students Office, Founders Hall 114, to receive the new ID card.
+The receipt can then be brought to Office of Student Affairs, Founders Hall 103, to receive the new ID card.

 7.5.6 Maintenance and Repairs

 Residents must contact the Facilities Office to complete a work order for all maintenance and repair requests.
 Residents should save the confirmation number provided from their work order submissions.
 Facilities staff will attend to maintenance and repair requests as soon as possible.
-If the issues have not been resolved in 7 business days, please inform your Graduate Hall Director.
+If the issues have not been resolved in 7 business days, please inform your Residence Life Coordinator.
 In the event of an emergency (e.g., no electricity, heat or hot water) during off peak hours, notify the Campus Security front booth at 718-405-3434 and ask to speak with the Administrator on Duty for Residence Life.

-A student requesting a single occupancy room due to a medical or psychological condition must complete the Special Housing Accommodation Request available on the Housing and Residence Life website.
+A student requesting an accommodation in housing due to a medical or psychological condition must apply for a Reasonable Accommodation in Housing through the Office of Disabilities Services.
 This documentation will be reviewed by the appropriate College staff and a recommendation will be made to the Office of Residence Life and Housing.
-There is an additional per semester fee for a single occupancy room.

 7.5.8 Period of Residence